If you're pretty savvy and you're wanting a quick guide on how to get a Financial Farm setup - you've come to the right place.

 Step 4: Put in historical production movements

 Unless your farm is brand new, you've probably got a couple of years of production data available.
-This is where your trading statements will come in handy - use our stock balancer tool to quickly build out your livestock, otherwise head back into previous years on your trackers and add in some transactions.
+This is where your trading statements will come in handy - head back into previous years on your trackers to build out your stock and add in some transactions

 Step 5: Create your production budget